noufbmdev/Godot-Systems/Scene_Manager/README.md

 - Scene Teleport

 ## Guide

+An instance of the scene manager needs to be globally accessible, In godot you can achieve that through autoload.

 1. Autoload SceneManager.tscn: Project > Project Settings > Autoload
 2. Call functions on SceneManager: ```SceneManager.function()```